ArnaudKif/RecipleaseP_10/README.md

 This project is part of course #10 of the OpenClassRooms formation iOS Developer.

-It focuses on two important elements:
+It focuses on important elements:

-Using an open source library
+- Using an open source library
-Managing a Table View
+- Managing a Table View
-Using the delegate pattern
+- Using the delegate pattern
-Save data with Core Data
+- Save data with Core Data

 Description of the application:

-General description
 Reciplease allows you to search for recipes based on ingredients.
 You can also save your favorite recipes as favorites.
 The application is divided into two parts: the search and the favorites.